Harisyam/FirestoreDocument-Android/firestore-document/README.md

     FirebaseFirestore rootRef = FirebaseFirestore.getInstance();
     DocumentReference myTaskIdRef = rootRef.collection("users").document("jeff").collection("tasks").document("my_task_id");

-As is specified in the offcial documentation regarding [the storage size of a Firestore document](https://firebase.google.com/docs/firestore/storage-size), we can create a document with the following structure:
+As is it also specified in the offcial documentation regarding [the storage size of a Firestore document](https://firebase.google.com/docs/firestore/storage-size), we can take as an example a document with the following structure:

 ![Firestore Document Structure](doc_structure.png)

-To get the size of the document, only the following lines of code are needed:
+To get the size of this document, only the following lines of code are needed:

     myTaskIdRef.get().addOnCompleteListener(task -> {
         if (task.isSuccessful()) {